 - Driving too fast for road or weather conditions

 Police officers sometimes get it wrong when assessing who is responsible for an accident.
 An accident report is an intricate and detailed document that becomes more confusing if there is misleading information or mistakes.

 With the added complexities, this is especially difficult when commercial trucks are involved.
 Since an accident report is integral for the insurance companies to determine fault and assign compensation, they must be accurate.

 Getting a Copy of Your Car Accident Police Report

-To file a claim with the insurance companies, or, if necessary, to pursue legal action, you will want a copy of your car accident police report.
-You can usually find it within a few days at either the local sheriff or police department, at the GA State Highway Patrol office, or on the BuyCrash website.
+To file a claim with the insurance companies or, if necessary, to pursue legal action, you will want a copy of your car accident police report.
+You can usually find it within a few days at either the local sheriff or police agency, the G.A.
+State Highway Patrol office, or the BuyCrash website.

 The State of Georgia allows you access to a crash report due to the Georgia Open Records Act, O.C.G.A.
 50-18-72.
-To make a request, you can visit the police department in person and receive a copy for free.
+You can visit the police department in person and receive a copy for free to make a request.

 - Names of everyone involved